coinsurenz/LibreTX/README.md

 ![](.gitbook/assets/wt2.png)

 * Enter the txid of the transaction being spent.
-This is in the big endian byte order that you will be provided in a bitcoin wallet or use in a bitcoin explorer \(eg the [coinbase transaction](https://blockstream.info/tx/4a5e1e4baab89f3a32518a88c31bc87f618f76673e2cc77ab2127b7afdeda33b) from the genesis block is _**'4a5e1e4baab89f3a32518a88c31bc87f618f76673e2cc77ab2127b7afdeda33b'**_ not '_**3ba3edfd7a7b12b27ac72c3e67768f617fc81bc3888a51323a9fb8aa4b1e5e4a**_' etc.  LibreTX will automatically convert this to the little endian format used in the final transaction.
+This is in the big endian byte order that you will be provided in a bitcoin wallet or used in a bitcoin explorer \(eg the [coinbase transaction](https://blockstream.info/tx/4a5e1e4baab89f3a32518a88c31bc87f618f76673e2cc77ab2127b7afdeda33b) from the genesis block is _**'4a5e1e4baab89f3a32518a88c31bc87f618f76673e2cc77ab2127b7afdeda33b'**_ not '_**3ba3edfd7a7b12b27ac72c3e67768f617fc81bc3888a51323a9fb8aa4b1e5e4a**_' etc.  LibreTX will automatically convert this to the little endian format used in the final transaction.

 ![](.gitbook/assets/wt3.png)